Training, Advocacy & Education in Miscarriage Management

 Tara Cardinal is a certified nurse midwife in clinical practice providing women's health care in South Seattle at Radiance Women's Wellness.
 As a member of the TEAMM project, she supports efforts to outreach to advanced practice clinicians locally and nationally.
 She has been a board member of Nursing Students for Choice since the organization formed, advancing the capacity of the next generation of nurses' education and training in reproductive healthcare and justice issues.
 She is a former coordinator of the UWMC Doula Care program where she strengthened its structure and sustainability.
 Areas of research have included the impact of poverty and violence on childbearing, maternal health across cultures and scope of practice for advanced practice clinicians.
 She has worked internationally with midwives in the Netherlands and Mexico and taught English in Chile.
 She received her MN in Nurse Midwifery from the University of Washington in 2012.

 Amanda Weidner received her MPH in Maternal and Child Health from the University of Washington in 2011.
 Within maternal and child health, Ms. Weidner is particularly interested in sexual and reproductive health, notably among adolescents and the underserved.
-In her role as an analyst for the University of Washington Family Medicine Residency Network, Ms. Weidner helps TEAMM maintain a connection with the family medicine residency programs in the region, a position which also allows her to stay connected to her passion for women's health.
+In her role as a Research Scientist for the University of Washington Family Medicine Residency Network, Ms. Weidner helps TEAMM maintain a connection with the family medicine residency programs in the region, a position which also allows her to stay connected to her passion for women's health.
 In addition to her role at the UW, Ms. Weidner is the Data and Special Projects Manager for the Association of Departments of Family Medicine, which supplements her regional family medicine perspective with a national view of family medicine training and how it is impacting health care transformation in the U.S.